joyrex2001/kubedock/README.md

 ## Quick start

 Running this locally with a testcontainers enabled unit-test requires to run kubedock (`make run`).
-After that start the unit tests in another termninal with the below environment variables set, for example:
+After that start the unit tests in another terminal with the below environment variables set, for example:

 ```bash
 export TESTCONTAINERS_RYUK_DISABLED=true